sarsbars/css-tutorial/README.md

 # CSS 3D Circle Animation Tutorial

 Hey there! 👋

-Welcome to my cute little CSS animation project!
+Welcome to my CSS animation project!
 This web app shows off a fun 3D hover effect made using just HTML and CSS — no JavaScript needed

 I made this to help other IT students explore how creative and playful CSS can be.
 Hope it inspires you to try out some fun ideas of your own!

 ---